National Parks & Attractions

 Torndirrup National Park

-On the coast south of Albany and Princess Royal Harbour, this park offers some of the most spectacular coastal scenery in Australia.
+Located on the coast, south of Albany and Princess Royal Harbour, this park offers some of the most spectacular coastal scenery in Australia and is home to The Gap and the Natural Bridge.

 Jimmy Newells Harbour